 Starting in a single backyard on Euclid Avenue, Euclid Farms has now expanded to eleven yards in West Queen West and Roncesvalles, Toronto.
 We have been fortunate to develop incredible partnerships with the owners of these yards.
-They allow us to use their land, and we create and maintain a cut flower garden for them to enjoy from afar.
+They allow us to use their land, and we create and maintain a cut flower garden for them to observe and enjoy.
 These wonderful yard lenders are integral parts of our growth and our ability to grow local, chemical-free cut flowers in the city.
-And although some of these yards are small, you’d be surprised at how many flowers we can grow in them!
+Although some of these yards are small, you’d be surprised at how many flowers we can grow in them!
 If you have a full sun yard and are interested in becoming a yard lender with Euclid Farms, please email us some photos of your yard as well as your address and we will be in touch.

 In July 2021, the Farm team began a multi-year experiment breeding our own dahlias!
 We spent hours reading textbooks, learning the genealogy of these plants and carefully selecting our parent plants for breeding.
 Using both tiny paint brushes to move pollen and of course relying on the bees, we successfully crossbred 10 varieties which resulted in thousands of viable seeds…more seeds than we can handle to be honest!
 One day we hope to have dahlias sold at our shop that can only be found at Euclid Farms!
 Time will tell how the project turns out!